dasharn/Dasharn/README.md

 ## Internship Goals

-I am excited to secure an internship opportunity at a renowned tech company that will move me towards being a better Software Engineer
+I am excited to secure an internship opportunity at a great company that will move me towards being a better Software Engineer

 - Gaining practical experience and applying my technical knowledge in real-world scenarios.
 - Collaborating with talented professionals to contribute to meaningful projects.